Understanding the Notary Glossary Understanding the Notary Glossary

 Chain Certification: A process involving multiple certifications to authenticate a document for use in another country, starting with notarization and followed by additional validations, such as from the state’s Secretary of State and possibly a foreign consulate or embassy.

 Chain of Personal Knowledge: A basis upon which a notary can identify a document signer, relying on the notary’s familiarity with the individual.
-This method allows notaries to authenticate a signer’s identity without the need for formal identification documents, based on prior knowledge and interactions.
+This method allows notaries to authenticate a signer’s identity without the need for formal identification documents based on prior knowledge and interactions.

 Guardian: A person legally appointed to manage the affairs of another, often due to incapacity or minority, requiring notarization for certain legal documents.

-Identification Document (ID Card): A government-issued card with a photo and personal details, used by notaries to verify the identity of individuals signing documents.
+Identification Document (ID Card): A government-issued card with a photo and personal details used by notaries to verify the identity of individuals signing documents.

-Inking Seal: A stamp used by notaries to mark documents, providing a visible indication of the notarization, including the notary’s name, commission number, and state.
+Inking Seal: Notaries use a stamp quite frequently on documents, providing a visible indication of notarization with the name, commission number, and state listed clearly.

 Journal Entry: A record made by a notary in their official journal for each notarial act, detailing the date, type of act, and parties involved.

-Journal of Notary Acts: A detailed log maintained by notaries journal, recording all notarizations performed, serving as an official record and tool for accountability.
+Journal of Notary Acts: A detailed log maintained by notaries, journal, recording all notarizations performed, serving as an official record and tool for accountability.

 Jurat: A notarial certification confirming that a document signer swore to the truthfulness of the document’s contents under oath or affirmation before the notary jurat.

-Jurisdiction: The legal authority granted to a notary to perform notarial acts within a specific geographic area, defined by state or national boundaries.
+Jurisdiction: The legal authority granted to a notary to perform notarial acts within a specific geographic area defined by state or national boundaries.

 Living Will: A legal document specifying a person’s wishes regarding medical treatment if they become unable to communicate, often requiring notarization to ensure validity.